 In this practice, you’ll learn that what you give power to has power over you.
 Let me explain:

 One Shadow Work practice I enjoy a great deal is paying attention to everything that shocks, disturbs, and secretly thrills me.
 Essentially, this practice is about finding out what I’ve given power to in my life unconsciously, because:

 what we place importance in – whether good or bad – says a lot about us.

-Likely, you will discover patterns constantly emerging in your life.
-For example, you might be outraged or embarrassed every time sex appears in a TV show or movie you like (possibly revealing sexual repression, or mistaken beliefs about sex that you’ve adopted throughout life).
+Likely, you’ll discover surprising patterns emerging in your life.
+For example, you might be outraged or embarrassed every time sex appears in a TV show or movie you like (possibly revealing sexual repression or mistaken beliefs about sex that you’ve adopted throughout life).